 Pro tip: Try to book your officiant in advance to have a better idea of the requirements.
 In fact, to avoid any last minute bridezilla moments, try planning and booking everything in advance.
-If you do wish to go for a civil ceremony, check out our guide on Parisian weddings to know about the documentation and any other requirements you will need to fulfill.
+If you do wish to go for a civil ceremony, check out our guides on Paris elopements and on Parisian weddings to know about the documentation and any other requirements you will need to fulfill.

 Before we jump into how much it costs to plan a wedding in France, please allow us to introduce ourselves.

 We are The Paris Photographer, a team of friendly and fun professional wedding photographers, based in Paris and available to photograph all over France (also in Europe).
 The team has been created by Fran Boloni, award winning photographer.
 Our aim is to provide high-quality wedding photography with a variety in photographic style.
 We know that photography is subjective, that’s why our artists have different artistic vision and we are sure that you can find the best fit for the wedding of your dreams.

 Explore our team and book a photographer or videographer now, for your wedding in France.